-In the end, it’s the intention that matters and I am sure that your friends or that Croatian woman you fell in love with and want to impress will indeed be impressed even if you don’t get the pronunciation right.
+In the end, it’s the intention that matters and I am sure that your friends or that Croatian woman you fell in love with will indeed be impressed even if you don’t get the pronunciation right.

 But let’s not waste any time and let’s check out the main things you need to know how to say during the winter holidays, then a few extras to help you really impress your friends from Croatia.

 How to say Merry Christmas in Croatian